Do more than tell time with the best smartwatches for women

 - Short battery life

-If you want to make a fashion statement while still having all the functionality you need in a smartwatch, look no further than the Kate Spade Scallop 2.

-Best for Sports: Fitbit Versa 2
+Best for sports: Fitbit Versa 3

-While the new Fitbit Versa 2 isn't exclusively for women, it can certainly pass as a women's smartwatch.
-You can make it rugged and durable with the right band when you head outdoors for an intense workout.
-When the evening time rolls around, switch to an elegant band for a night out on the town.
+While the Fitbit Versa 3 isn't exclusively for women, it can certainly pass as a women's smartwatch.
+When you head outdoors for an intense workout, you can make it rugged and durable with the right band.
+When the evening rolls around, switch to an elegant band for a night out on the town.
+Speaking of which, there are plenty of Fitbit Versa 3 bands to choose from.
 A fitness smartwatch can be feminine if you want it to be!
-There are many improvements worth noting, especially the increase of battery life from 4 to 5 days this time around.
+There are many improvements worth noting, especially the addition of onboard GPS and a whopping six days of battery life.

-This smartwatch offers some good upgrades from the original, like adding Amazon Alexa, making Fitbit Pay standard, improving the sleep tracking feature, and more.
-You can also control your Spotify music with an app on the device, but it won't work for syncing offline playlists.
-As for Alexa, you won't be able to hear replies to your inquiries without headphones as the watch doesn't have a speaker.
-You still don't have onboard GPS though, so you'll need to have your phone handy to use connected GPS instead.
-You'll have some of the same features as before, like female health tracking, 5 ATM water resistnace, 15+ exercise modes, and 24/7 heart rate tracking.
+This smartwatch offers other important upgrades from the original, like Google Assistant, a built-in mic/speaker, local music storage, and an improved proprietary band system.
+The mic/speaker means you can take calls on your wrist and hear your voice assistant's responses.
+You'll have all of the basics you know and love on the Fitbit Versa 3, including activity/sleep tracking, heart-rate monitoring, Fitbit Pay, and more.

+As always, app selection is somewhat limited, so don't expect much on that front.
+While the battery life is usually pretty good, using the always-on display feature will bring that figure down quite a bit.
+Without a doubt, this is one of the best smartwatches for women.
+Best of all?
+It has way more positives than negatives.

 Pros: